Carltona doctrine: Modern development

-The Supreme Court of the United Kingdom dealt with the application of the Carltona doctrine in R v Adams, 2020 UKSC 19.
-In 1973, Gerry Adams, an Irish politician, was detained without trial by an interim custody order made under Article 4 of the Detention of Terrorists (Northern Ireland) Order 1972.
+The Supreme Court of the United Kingdom dealt with the application of the Carltona doctrine in R v Adams [2020] UKSC 19.
+In 1973, Gerry Adams, a politician in Northern Ireland, was detained without trial by an interim custody order made under Article 4 of the Detention of Terrorists (Northern Ireland) Order 1972.
 It was later revealed that the Order required the Secretary of State to have considered the matter personally.
 Adams challenged the validity of the decision, arguing that the Secretary of State had failed to do so.
 The issue before the Supreme Court was whether the Carltona principle operated to permit the making of such an Order by a Minister of State (para 8).
-Lord Kerr, delivering a unanimous judgment, held that the wording of the 1972 Order was clear to exclude the application of the Carltona doctrine (paras 31-32).
+Lord Kerr, delivering a unanimous judgment, held that the wording of the 1972 Order was clear enough to exclude the application of the Carltona doctrine (paras 31–32).
 Besides, in light of the seriousness of the consequences of the decision, the decision ought to be made by the Secretary of State personally (para 38).
 There was also no evidence that it would create an undue burden on the Secretary of State (para 39).

-As to whether there is a general presumption in law that Carltona doctrine shall apply, Lord Kerr suggested that:
+As to whether there is a general presumption in law that the Carltona doctrine shall apply, Lord Kerr suggested that:

-Daly has suggested that the above quotation is merely obiter dictum and a misunderstanding of the law.
-The Carltona doctrine merely reflects the constitutional reality that ministers act through their civil servants.
+Paul Daly, Research Chair in Administrative Law & Governance at the University of Ottawa, has suggested that the above quotation is merely obiter dictum and a misunderstanding of the law.
+The Carltona doctrine merely reflects the constitutional reality that ministers act through their servants.
 The case itself broke no new ground and merely applied the established principles.

+The Supreme Court's judgment in R v Adams has come under intense criticism.
+Richard Ekins and Sir Stephen Laws have argued that it challenges the ordinary functioning of government and called for the decision to be overturned by Parliament.
+Their view was endorsed by former Attorney General Sir Geoffrey Cox and former Cabinet secretary Lord Butler of Brockwell, among others.
+Former law lord Lord Brown of Eaton-under-Heywood also called for Adams to be legislatively overturned.

+In 2023, Lord Godson and Lord Faulks moved an amendment to the Northern Ireland Troubles (Legacy and Reconciliation) Bill to bar Adams and others from receiving compensation as a result of the judgment.
+The government later introduced its own amendment, which was accepted by the House of Lords.

 Ireland

-The Supreme Court of Ireland has confirmed that the Carltona doctrine applies to its fullest extent to the Irish civil service also- see Devanney v Shields [1998] 2 I.R.
+The Supreme Court of Ireland has confirmed that the Carltona doctrine applies to its fullest extent to the Irish civil service also: see Devanney v Shields [1998] 2 I.R.
 230.